Back to All Events

 AMARO KINO is a new travelling short film programme initiated by the European Roma Institute for Arts and Culture (ERIAC).
 The programme brings together recent short films that centre Roma voices, stories, and artistic visions, created by Roma filmmakers and artists who work closely with Roma communities.

 Amaro Kino offers a carefully curated selection of films that speak to the richness and complexity of Roma life today, from intimate portrayals of identity and belonging, to bold forms of resistance, memory, and imagination.
-The programme moves beyond stereotypes, making space for Roma-led narratives and creative authorship in European
+The programme moves beyond stereotypes, making space for Roma-led narratives and creative authorship in European cinema.

 OMARA